grafana/croconf/README.md

 ## Remaining tasks

 As mentioned above, this library is still in the proof-of-concept stage.
-It is usable for toy projects, but it is very far from production-ready.
+It is usable for toy projects and experiments, but it is very far from production-ready.
 These are some of the remaining tasks:
 - Refactor module structure and type names
 - More value sources (e.g. TOML, YAML, INI, etc.) and improvements in the current ones
 - Add built-in support for all Go basic and common stdlib types and interfaces